 MRI (usually) or CT is done within a day or so if people have cancer or a weakened immune system (due to a disorder or a drug).
 MRI or CT is done within a few days if people have certain other characteristics—for example, headaches that begin after age 50, weight loss, double vision, a new headache that is worse when the person awakens in the morning or that awakens the person from sleep, and sometimes an increase in the frequency, duration, or intensity of chronic headaches.

-A spinal tap (lumbar puncture—see Symptoms and Diagnosis of Brain, Spinal Cord, and Nerve Disorders: Spinal Tap) is done immediately if acute meningitis or encephalitis (a brain infection) is suspected.
-Sometimes doctors do CT or MRI before the spinal tap if they think that a mass (such as a tumor, an abscess, or a hematoma) may be present.
+A spinal tap (lumbar puncture—see Spinal Tap) is done if acute meningitis or encephalitis (a brain infection) is suspected.
+Usually, doctors do CT or MRI before the spinal tap if they think that a mass (such as a tumor, an abscess, or a hematoma) may be present.
 A spinal tap can be dangerous if people have such a mass.
 Doctors also do a spinal tap if people have a thunderclap headache (suggesting subarachnoid hemorrhage) and the results of CT or MRI are normal.

 |PrintOpen table in new window